nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 * Imported the CSV into PostgreSQL so I could run local SQL analysis on the results.
 * Ran queries to find repeated senders, repeated receivers, and repeated sender/receiver pairs.
 * Started using SQL to find patterns instead of only checking each address manually.
-* Began separating addresses that looked exchange-related from addresses that were still unclear.
+* Created an `address_labels` table to separate known exchange/custody or exchange-linked addresses from addresses that were still unclear.

 ### Findings